-While concurrent games are not determined (e.g., ``matching pennies''), turn-based games are largely determined. \begin{theorem} \cite{Mar75} Turn-based games with objectives that are Borel sets are determined.
-In particular, turn-based \Muller games are determined. \end{theorem}
+While concurrent games are not determined (e.g., ``matching pennies''), turn-based games are largely determined. \begin{thmC}[\cite{Mar75}] Turn-based games with objectives that are Borel sets are determined.
+In particular, turn-based \Muller games are determined. \end{thmC}

 We describe an alternative definition for determinacy in concurrent games.
 Consider a concurrent game $\G = \zug{A, V, \lambda, \delta, \alpha}$.
 Recall that in $\G$, in each turn, the players simultaneously select an action, and their joint actions determine where the token moves to.
 For $i \in \set{1,2}$, let $\G_i$ be the turn-based game that, assuming the token is placed on a vertex $v$, \PLi selects an action first, then \PLni selects an action, and the token proceeds from $v$ as in $\G$ given the two actions.
 Formally, the game $\G_1$ is a turn-based game $\zug{A, V \cup (V \times A), \lambda', \delta', \alpha'}$, and the definition for $\G_2$ is dual.
 The vertices that are controlled by \PO are $V_1 = V$ and $V_2 = V \times A$.
 For $v \in V$, we have $\lambda'(v, 1) = \lambda(v, 1)$ and since \PO controls $v$, we arbitrarily fix $\lambda'(v, 2) = A$.
 For $a_1 \in \lambda(v, 1)$ and $a_2 \in A$, we define $\delta(v, a_1, a_2) = \zug{v, a_1}$.
 Similarly, we define $\lambda'(\zug{v, a_1}, 1) = A$ and $\lambda'(\zug{v, a_1}, 2) = \lambda(v, 2)$.
 For $a_1' \in A$ and $a_2 \in \lambda(v, 2)$, we define $\delta'(\zug{v, a_1}, a_1', a_2) = \delta(v, a_1, a_2)$.
 Finally, an infinite play $v_1, \zug{v_1, a_1}, v_2, \zug{v_2, a_2},\ldots,$ is in $\alpha'$ iff $v_1, v_2,\ldots$ is in $\alpha$.
 Recall that in bidding games, intermediate vertices are controlled by one player and the only concurrent moves occur when revealing bids.
 Thus, when $\G$ is a bidding game, in $\G_i$, \PLi always reveals his bids before \PLni.